-Continuous monitoring will be required for all ground intrusive activities, during the demolition of contaminated or potentially contaminated structures, and during the decontamination and deconstruction of Above Ground Storage Tanks (ASTs).
+Continuous monitoring will be required for all ground intrusive activities during the demolition of contaminated or potentially contaminated structures, installing groundwater conveyance trenches, operation of a groundwater treatment system when housed indoors, and during the decontamination and deconstruction of Above Ground Storage Tanks (ASTs).
 Ground intrusive activities include, but are not limited to, soil/waste excavation and handling, test pitting or trenching, and the installation of soil borings or monitoring wells.
 Decontamination and deconstruction of ASTs include, but are not limited to, removal of residual products, decontamination of ASTs and ancillary piping and equipment, and emptying and decontamination of secondary containment structures.